shiva-g/ibd-gwas/writeup/log.md

     * I was not applying the snp list produced by indep--pairwise
     * hapmap clustering w/ real indep snps kicks out 5 eur samples
 * empirical prsice pval
+* het check

 ### 20181211
 * Monomorphic sites: 196 on chr22.
 I thought I removed these.
 I bet these are monomorphic for just eur.
 * new impute run done
 * mtg
-    * check -het.
-Do flipped gender samples have bad het scores?
+    * ~~check -het.~~ Do flipped gender samples have bad het scores?
 AFR should have more het than EUR
     * ~~MAF calcs before indep, on QC snps~~
     * snp count before imputing, and # of imputed snps
     * new mafs after imputation